 The politics of legitimation in the EU: legitimacy recovered?

-The book The politics of legitimation in the European Union: legitimacy recovered? is edited by PLATO's scientific coordinator Chris Lord and supervisors Peter Bursens, Dirk De Bièvre, Jarle Trondal and Ramses Wessel.
-It is forthcoming on Routledge in April 2022.
+The book The politics of legitimation in the European Union: legitimacy recovered? is edited by PLATO's scientific coordinator Chris Lord and supervisors Peter Bursens, Dirk De Bièvre, Jarle Trondal and Ramses Wessel and was published with Routledge in April 2022.

 This book examines and investigates the legitimacy of the European Union by acknowledging the importance of variation across actors, institutions, audiences, and context.
 Case studies reveal how different actors have contributed to the politics of (re)legitimating the European Union in response to multiple recent problems in European integration.
 The case studies look specifically at stakeholder interests, social groups, officials, judges, the media and other actors external to the Union.
 With this, the book develops a better understanding of how the politics of legitimating the Union are actor-dependent, context-dependent and problem-dependent.